nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 ## What it is

-Deep learning is built upon the older field of neural networks (NN).
+DL is built upon the older field of neural networks (NN).
 Roughly speaking, it is a NN with many layers.
 Typically it is used as supervised learning.
 Like NN, its structure encodes a nonlinear input-output relationship and parameters are to be fitted using known input-output data (training set).
 After parameter fitting,
 generalization to unseen input (test data) is then possible.
-Although one is still solving an optimization problem in DP or NN, the explicit parametrization of the cost function is too cumbersome to write down.
+Although one is still solving an optimization problem in DL or NN, the explicit parametrization of the cost function is too cumbersome to write down.
 On the other hand, the cost function naturally has layered structure thus allows updates to be done layer by layer (back propagation).

+Comparing to more conventional machine learning methods, DL has the advantage that data features are not defined manually, thus allowing the processing of natural data in their raw form.

 ## A brief history